# Demonstrates the process of training a YOLO-based object detector in DPP. # import deepplantphenomics as dpp model = dpp.ObjectDetectionModel(debug=True, save_checkpoints=False, report_rate=20) # Setup and hyperparameters model.set_image_dimensions(448, 448, 3) model.set_resize_images(False) model

 With those settings, the labels should then be in a JSON file compatible with

-load_json_labels_from_file.
-The method then delays YOLO label conversion until after loading in the labels and images.
-It will then automatically patch the input images and convert the labels to YOLO labels for each patch.
-The image patches and a JSON file of their labels will be saved in a folder (
+load_yolo_dataset_from_directory will then automatically patch the input images, save them for later use, and convert the patch labels to YOLO format.
+The image patches and a JSON labels file will be saved in

-load_yolo_dataset_from_directory; this allows it to reuse the patched images and perform this process only once on a given dataset.
+tmp_train in the data directory given to it, which it can reuse in order to perform this process only once on a given dataset.